By Jonathan Lee

 The notion of a Romani middle-class is probably not something most people often consider.
 Romani people in most societies are, by definition, ‘lower-class.’

 This is particularly true in the United Kingdom, where the class structure is very rigidly defined and the racist concept of ‘The Gypsy’ is, for many, synonymous with itinerancy, low-skilled work, and crime.
 There does exist some notion nowadays of Romani elites: those who attain status over communities locally, earn a relatively high income, or work in political or civil society organisations.
 But these are middle-class only in terms of Romani society, and not necessarily the wider mainstream society.
-It is only relatively recently that once again there is a growing number of Romani people in ‘traditional’ working class roles throughout Europe: Romani teachers, Romani police officers, Romani soldiers, and Romani civil servants.
+It is only relatively recently that once again there is a growing number of Romani people in ‘traditional’ middle class roles throughout Europe: Romani teachers, Romani police officers, Romani soldiers, and Romani civil servants.

 In the early 20th century, the Romani people of Germanic Central Europe, the Sinti, were very much an integrated part of society.
 To this day, the Sinti maintain a certain degree of separateness from other Romani groups brought about by linguistic, historical, and cultural integration with Germanic society.